Technigo/project-weather-app/instructions.md

 - All data in the sketch above should be present and fetched from the API
 - The presentation of the data should be in the specified format.
 - The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
-- Complete Step 1-2 together, and step 3 in branches
+- Complete Step 1-2 in the main/master branch, and step 3 in branches
 - Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=4 "how to write good code")

 ## Stretch goals